axewater/qaibot/readme.md

 - GOOGLE API KEY
 Get this from Google
 https://console.cloud.google.com/apis

+For Marktplaats and others commands, you need Chrome webbrowser installed on your system, and have the same version of 'chromedriver' in the qaibot integrations folder.
+Download the latest versions here : https://googlechromelabs.github.io/chrome-for-testing/#stable

 ## Instructions:
 You must configure an .env file with your API keys